 Mac Maoláin

-The 1st family recorded anywhere with a surname of "Mac Maoláin" emerged in annalistic records early 11th/12th century, from the B502 pedigree line above.
-They were associated at that time with the Mide & Brega tribal clusters of Luighne & Gaileanga, tributary to the families of the Southern Ui Neill, Clan Cholmain & Sil nAedo Slaine (Mael Seachlain kings of Mide and Tara (Brega), responsible to secure the borders of Mide & Brega for the High King (Ard Ri).
+This family was associated at that time with the Mide & Brega tribal clusters of Luighne & Gaileanga, tributary to the Southern Ui Neill, Clan Cholmain & Sil nAedo Slaine (Mael Seachlain kings of Mide and Tara (Brega), mercenary warriors responsible to secure the borders of Mide & Brega for the High King (Ard Ri).

 Extracts "Annals of ireland" revealing individuals and events of historic significance linked to the surname Maoláin, and Mac Maolain: